NUSTM/RCDA/README.md

 ## Methods

-he overall architecture of our joint counterfactual data generation and dual sentiment classification framework.
+The overall architecture of our joint counterfactual data generation and dual sentiment classification framework.
 The left part is the generator, which acts as an agent in reinforcement learning, and the right side is the discriminator containing two sentiment predictors.

 <p align="center">
   <img src="method.png" width="70%"/>